The Mound (novella): Plot

 Eventually, Zamacona attempted to escape with T'la-yub, a female K'nyanian native who knew of an unguarded entrance to the surface world, carrying with him a cylinder containing a scroll that recorded his story, which he hoped would warn the surface world of the underground threat.
 However, he was betrayed by one of his biologically modified slave creatures and was captured.
 T'la-yub was sentenced to unspeakable tortures and mutilations at the amphitheater and ended up as a headless zombie guarding the entrance, while Zamacona was spared because they wished to extract more of his knowledge.
 Later on, he attempted another escape, which apparently resulted in the cylinder containing the scroll being deposited on the mound.
 His narrative ends quite hurriedly and abruptly.

 The narrator is shocked by this scroll but remains skeptical, so the next day he goes to the mound again for further investigation, repeatedly telling himself that this is an elaborate hoax.
 Upon digging in a depression on the mound, he discovers a staircase leading deep underground, where he encounters dematerialized beings patrolling the tunnel (they are prevented from making the narrator one more victim by the talisman of unidentifiable metal) as well as the remains of equipment brought by explorers before him, some of which now has become partially dematerialized.
 Driven to near-hysterics already, the narrator finally comes across a fully material entity at the sight of which his nerves completely break down, sending him fleeing wildly back to the surface.
 That entity is revealed to be the completely mutilated and reanimated corpse of Zamacona with a message inscribed onto his chest in broken Spanish by the underground race.
-The message reads "Seized by the will of K’n-yan in the headless body of T’la-yub".
+The message reads "Seized by the will of K'n-yan in the headless body of T'la-yub".

 Writing

 H. P. Lovecraft wrote the story as a ghostwriter from December 1929 to January 1930 after he was hired by Zealia Bishop to create a story based on the following plot synopsis: "There is an Indian mound near here, which is haunted by a headless ghost.
 Sometimes it is a woman."

 Lovecraft did not like this premise of what seemed to be a conventional ghost story.
 The outline was so brief it allowed for a great deal of license, so he made it into a 29,560 word story about a mound that conceals a gateway to a subterranean civilization, the realm of K'n-yan, which one of the main characters enters and lives in for a while.
 The story is one of only three by Lovecraft where a non-human culture is described in rich details, the other two being At the Mountains of Madness and The Shadow Out of Time.
 It is not as well known as the later two, as it was ghostwritten for another author.

-Lovecraft refers to the hoax Tucson artifacts in the story.
+Lovecraft refers to the allegedly hoaxed Tucson artifacts in the story.
 Archaeologist and Lovecraft scholar Marc A. Beherec argues that the Tucson artifacts also influenced some of Lovecraft's other writings.